QEB is a family law set with a “family feel” that does both divorce and children work.

 Many members of chambers have continued into high judicial office and Lord Wilson sits in the Supreme Court.

 Chambers is a part of the Pupillage Gateway system.
-Applicants should apply in early 2018 season for a pupillage beginning in September 2019.
+Applicants should apply in early 2019 for a pupillage beginning in September 2020.
 Please consult the Pupillage Gateway website for details of the timetable.

 This Firm's Rankings in